Tailings Pond 1, Minera Centinela, Copper Mine, Antofagasta Region, Atacama Desert, Chile, 2018

 His recent body of work, Proving Ground, utilizes photography and time-based media to investigate Dugway Proving Ground, a classified military installation in the Utah desert devoted to the development and testing of chemical and biological weapons and defense systems.

-In projects such as Library of Dust and History’s Shadow, Maisel investigates institutional archives, and shows the power of objects to convey meaning over time.
+In projects such as Library of Dust and History’s Shadow, Maisel delves into institutional archives to illustrate the power of objects to convey meaning over time.
 History’s Shadow uses x-rays depicting sculpture, painting, and artifacts from antiquity as source material in the creation of new photographic artwork.
 Through the re-photography of these scientific records from the Getty Museum and the Asian Art Museum of San Francisco, Maisel subjects these objects from antiquity to a process of transmutation, allowing them to become reanimated and renewed.

-Maisel’s photographs have been the subject of seven monographs, and his work is included in the permanent collections of the Brooklyn Museum of Art, the J. Paul Getty Museum, the Harvard University Fogg Art Museum, the Los Angeles County Museum of Art, the Metropolitan Museum of Art, the National Gallery of Art, the Victoria and Albert Museum, the Yale University Art Gallery, and the San Francisco Museum of Modern Art, among others.
+Maisel’s photographs have been the subject of seven monographs, and his work is in numerous collections including the Metropolitan Museum of Art, the J. Paul Getty Museum, the Brooklyn Museum of Art, the National Gallery of Art, the Victoria and Albert Museum, the San Francisco Museum of Modern Art, and the Los Angeles County Museum of Art, among others.
+The artist lives and works in San Francisco, CA.